Azure/Azure-Hacks/solutions/chapter-5/04_expressions/json/README.md

 - **`Error: GET https://api.github.com/...: 401 Bad credentials`** —
   your `GITHUB_TOKEN` is missing, expired, or lacks the `repo` scope.
-- **`Error: name already exists on this account`** — a previous run left repos behind.
-Either delete them in the GitHub UI or run `terraform destroy` from the previous state.
+- **`Error: name already exists on this account`** — a GitHub repo with that name already exists.
+Either delete it or edit `conf/config.json` to use a unique name.
 - **`Error: building AzureRM Client: obtain subscription`** — you forgot `ARM_SUBSCRIPTION_ID` or `az login`.